stcucufa/epistrophy/doc/manual.md

 `Scheduler.clock` returns the scheduler’s clock; the main methods of the clock
 are: `Clock.start()` to start the clock, `Clock.stop()` to stop the clock, and `Clock.now` to access the current clock time (total running time in milliseconds since the clock started).
+The clock can also be paused with `Clock.pause()` and resumed with `Clock.resume()` (which resumes a paused clock and also starts a stopped clock).

 ## Runtime